Lesson 4

 • Large Language Models (LLMs) are the Big New Thing™!

-• Neural network trained on massive text datasets to generate text, translate, answer questions…
+• Neural networks trained on massive text datasets to generate text, translate, answer questions…

 • They only recognize statistical patterns: no true understanding!

-• Very good for text manipulation and structuring, but remember that they can only provide structure, not content!
+• Very good for text manipulation and structuring, but remember that you must be responsible for the content, while they assist with the structure!

 See also Papers and peer reviews with evidence of ChatGPT writing.